Chinese Journal of International Law

 Rule 7.
 Cases.
 Follow official citations except that if the case is from a national court, add the name of the State before the name of the Court before the date, e.g., (UK H.L.
 2002).
 It is preferable to have the full case name at least once in your article.
 When a case name appears in the main text, it should be italicized.
 In the footnotes, however, it should be in regular font.

 Rule 7a.
 ICJ cases.
 Use short names when possible, but indicate parties and the stage of the proceedings, for example: Lockerbie (Libya v.
-UK), Provisional Measures, ICJ Reports 1998, 26 (NOT the whole name “Questions of Interpretation and Application of the 1971 Montreal Convention arising from the Aerial Incident at Lockerbie (Libyan Arab Jamahiriya v.
-United Kingdom), Preliminary Objections, Judgment”).
-In the main text, if you use “case” after a name, e.g., “in the Nottbohm case”, only italicize “Nottbohm”, not “case”, so that it reads: “in the Nottbohm case”.
+UK), Provisional Measures, ICJ Reports 1998, 26.
+The whole name “Questions of Interpretation and Application of the 1971 Montreal Convention arising from the Aerial Incident at Lockerbie (Libyan Arab Jamahiriya v.
+United Kingdom), Preliminary Objections, Judgment” should appear no more than once in the footnotes.
+In the main text, if you use “case” after a name, e.g., “in the Nottbohm case”, only italicize “Nottebohm”, not “case”, so that it reads: “in the Nottebohm case”.
 The same applies to advisory opinions, e.g. (names may be hypothetical), “in his declaration appended to the Laser Weapons advisory opinion (UNSC Request) of 2099, Judge Jennings expressed his displeasure”.
 In footnotes, use “decl.” to indicate declarations, “sep. op.” for “separate opinion”, “diss. op.” for “dissenting opinion”.
 E.g.: Laser Weapons advisory opinion (UNGA Request), ICJ Reports 2999, 23 (decl.
 Shi); ibid., 35 (diss. op.
 Higgins); ibid., 55 (sep. op.
 Evensen).

 Rule 8.
 Official documents.
 Follow the official citations used in these documents.
 Use: “GA Res” for General Assembly resolution; “SC Res” for Security Council resolution.